Skip to main content

 Understanding why wearable data is legally sensitive is a matter of looking at its nature.
 Information about your gait, vital signs, or sleep cycles can infer or directly reveal details about underlying physical or mental health conditions.
 This is precisely the type of information the ADA seeks to regulate.

-The law’s purpose is to ensure that your value as an employee is judged on your ability to perform your job, not on that may or may not be relevant to your professional capacity.
+The law’s purpose is to ensure that your value as an employee is judged on your ability to perform your job, not on health data that may or may not be relevant to your professional capacity.

 Consider the range of data modern wearables can track.
 This information is powerful, both for personal wellness and in a clinical context.
 Because of its potential to reveal a disability, its collection by an employer is subject to strict limitations.
 The legal framework treats this data with a high degree of seriousness, affording it protections similar to those you would expect from a formal medical examination conducted in a doctor’s office.